Metrics in Detail

 We do not recommend Agents having multiple Gladly instances open on different tabs.
 If an Agent has multiple tabs of Gladly open simultaneously and moves quickly between them, this may cause inconsistent time tracking.

 • Going idle to Logged Out – Agent views a Customer Profile on Gladly, then walks away from their computer.
-They have not closed their Gladly tab or navigated to a different page in Gladly, and they have not marked themselves Away.
+They have not closed their Gladly tab or navigated to a different page in Gladly and have not marked themselves Away.
 After a period of inactivity (configured by an Administrator), the Agent is marked Away.
-Then, after a further period of inactivity, the Agent is logged out.
+Then, after further inactivity, the Agent is logged out.
 The time before the Agent is marked Away is tracked as Handle Time for that Customer.

 Concurrency